jartis/songler/README.md

 * Password strength on user registration page
 * Add toggle for "wheel-able" songs, separate from public
 * Request queue page that is NOT the wheel overlay (with the youtube link, etc)
-* Search and update fields when adding songs (pull ytid with artist/title)
 * Maybe document the db structure in a good formal way?
 * "Object" out the, y'know, objects in the python backend
 * Put a toaster on the wheel page!!!